 The wildlife protection equipment used to insulate the transformer components is grey in color and made of silicone rubber.

 In Nosara, we have several different styles of transformers, some requiring more protection equipment than others.

 We also have several transformers that are only partially insulated which makes it more difficult to tell if a transformer is safe or not.
 If you are unsure, email Refuge for Wildlife at email@example.com.

 With a quick look, you will be able to instantly see if a transformer has been insulated by looking for these key wildlife protection equipment components:

-How do you purchase the wildlife protection equipment needed to make a transformer safe?
+How do you purchase the wildlife protection equipment needed to make your transformer safe?

 Example Photographs Required to Obtain a Quote:

 Be proactive and help us keep our wildlife safe by checking your transformers are safe.
 Look for uninsulated components and take the appropriate steps to insulate the transformer to make it safe for wildlife.
 Take photographs (see above), email us at firstname.lastname@example.org and tell us the location and attach your photographs.
 With the photos we can obtain a quote for the cost to have it insulated.